logicalparadox/kobol/README.md

 Kobol's Last Gleaming
 =====================

 Kobol is where it all began.
-The
+This is meant to be a theme framework; avoid customizing to ensure consistent update path.

+### Installation

+For use with child-theme: [Children of Kobol](http://github.com/incatern/children-of-kobol)

 ### Features